-Pillar Recommended disclosure Response reference Additional comments Risk management Disclose how the organisation identifies, assesses and manages climate-related risks. a) Describe the organisation's processes for identifying and assessing climate-related risks.
-Approach climate-related risks (page 20) Material climate change risks facing the Group have been identified and assessed: Relevant climate risks identified through the emerging risk, Group Principal Risk and Risk Identification processes.
-This output has been supplemented with an in-house analysis of transition risk across specimen insurance portfolios and a materiality assessment undertaken in collaboration with an external consultant.
-Initial stress test of the Group balance sheet carried out to establish the broad quantum of financial exposure to transition and physical and liability risk.
-Policy surveillance and engagement/Peer benchmarking: Regular monitoring of regulatory and policy initiatives globally has been initiated. b) Describe the organisation's processes for managing climate-related risks.
-Response to climate-related risks (page 21); Next steps (page 23); Responsible Investment (Engagement) (page 35) Climate-related risk is integrated into risk management considerations: Developing metrics appropriate for the business, to support an enhanced management and reporting process of climate risk (eg WACI).
+Pillar Recommended Response reference disclosure Additional comments Risk management Disclose how the organisation identifies, assesses and manages climate-related risks. a) Describe the organisation's processes for identifying and assessing climaterelated risks.
+Approach to climate-related risks (page 87) Material climate change risks facing the Group have been identificand assessed: - Relevant climate risks identified through the emerging risk, Group Principal Risk and Risk Identification processes. - This output has been supplemented with an in-house analysis of transition risk across specimen insurance portfolios and a material assessment undertaken in collaboration with an external consult. - Initial stress test of the Group balance sheet carried out to establic the broad quantum of financial exposure to transition and physical and liability risk.
+Policy surveillance and engagement/Peer benchmarking: - Regular monitoring of regulatory and policy initiatives globally has been initiated. b) Describe the organisation's processes for managing climate-related risks.
+Response to climate-related risks (page 88); Next steps (page 90); Responsible Investment (Engagement) (page 103) Climate-related risk is integrated into risk management considerations: Developing metrics appropriate for the business, to support an enhanced management and reporting process of climate risk (eg WACI).
 Analysis of the impact of climate change on capital modelling has been undertaken by Group Actuarial and submitted for consideration by TAC.
 Regulatory change teams proactively adapting and complying with regulatory developments.
 Operational resilience relating to climate risks captured by the Group Business Continuity Management programme.
-Active engagement with carbon intensive companies (including through industry collaborations). c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management.
-Response to climate-related risks (page 21); Next steps (page 23) Further work to integrate climate-related risks in risk management processes under way: - Climate risk treated as a cross-cutting risk that has significant interdependencies with, and impacts on, other risk types. - Engagement with insurance industry forums and data providers to remain apprised of developments in this area.

-Pillar Recommended disclosure Response reference Additional comments Metrics and targets Disclose the metrics a) Disclose the metrics used by Response to climate-related Identification of potential metrics for measuring and reporting climarisk exposures completed: and targets used to assess and manage relevant climate-related risks and opportunities, the organisation to assess climate-related risks and opportunities in line with its strategy and risk risks (page 21); Next steps (page 23) 'Proof of concept' identified a set of potential metrics that could be used to assess and manage climate risk, including Weighted Average Carbon Intensity (WACI). where such information is material. management process.
-Work underway to report additional climate-related metrics: - Appropriate metrics under consideration for each major asset class. b) Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks.
-Environment (within Good governance and responsible business practices) (page 46) Disclosures provided: Scope 1 and 2 emissions (market basis) declined by 13.4 per cent to 48,840 tCO 2 e.
+Active engagement with carbon intensive companies (including through industry collaborations). c) Describe how processes for identifying, assessing, and managing climaterelated risks are integrated into the organisation's overall risk management.
+Response to climate-related risks (page 88); Next steps (page 90) Further work to integrate climate-related risks in risk management processes under way: Climate risk treated as a cross-cutting risk that has significant interdependencies with, and impacts on, other risk types.
+Engagement with insurance industry forums and data providers to remain apprised of developments in this area.
+Metrics and targets Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities, where such information a) Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process.
+Response to climate-related risks (page 88); Next steps (page 90) Identification of potential metrics for measuring and reporting climate risk exposures completed: - 'Proof of concept' identified a set of potential metrics that could be used to assess and manage climate risk, including Weighted Average Carbon Intensity (WACI).
+Work underway to report additional climate-related metrics: - Appropriate metrics under consideration for each major asset class. is material. b) Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks.
+Environment (within Good governance and responsible business practices) (page 114) Disclosures provided: Scope 1 and 2 emissions (market basis) declined by 13.4 per cent to 48,840 tCO2e.
 Intention to review our Scope 3 reporting boundaries and broaden these over time. c) Describe the targets used by the organisation to manage climaterelated risks and opportunities and performance against targets.
-Next steps (page 23) New environmental targets set: Target includes an aim to be carbon-neutral across Scope 1 and Scope 2 emissions (on a full-time employee basis) by the end of 2030.
+Next steps (page 90) New environmental targets set: Target includes an aim to be carbon-neutral across Scope 1 and Scope 2 emissions (on a full-time employee basis) by the end of 2030.
 Process under way to assess suitable targets in respect of the carbon emissions from our investment portfolio.